BulbLighter/Light_Intensity_Monitoring_System/README.md

-Here is a collection of all my projects related to subject of Internet of Things that I as part of coursework of BoltIOT
+Here is a collection of all my projects related to subject of Internet of Things that I did as part of coursework of BoltIOT
 Name - Pulkit Bhardwaj